mnot/I-D/variants/draft.md

 Transfer-Encoding: chunked
 ~~~

 Here, the cache knows that there are two axes that the response varies upon; `Content-Language` and `Content-Encoding`.
-Thus, there are a total of six possible representations for the resource, and the cache needs to consider the selection algorithms for both axes.
+Thus, there are a total of nine possible representations for the resource (including the `identity` encoding), and the cache needs to consider the selection algorithms for both axes.

 Upon a subsequent request, if both selection algorithms return a stored representation, it can be served from cache; otherwise, the request will need to be forwarded to origin.